 By BRIAN BOGULSKI | Special to the Palisadian-Post

-Brian Bogulski is a sales partner with Amalfi Estates, which has sold $1.5 billion in properties and was selected by the WSJ as one of the top 25 agents in the country out of more than one million agents.
-If you are thinking of buying a home or selling your own, contact Brian Bogulski at 323-983-1177 or firstname.lastname@example.org.
+Brian Bogulski is a sales partner with Amalfi Estates, which has sold $1.4 billion in properties and was selected by the WSJ as one of the top 60 agents in the country out of one million agents.
+If you are thinking of buying a home or selling your own, contact Brian at 323-983-1177 or email@example.com.

 This page is available to subscribers.
 Click here to sign in or get access.